 Since 2002, PCI has been working with small-scale farmers in Nicaragua to help them grow higher quality crops, sell their crops for the best price, and increase their family incomes.
-Building on the successes of its seven year USAID-funded Development Assistance Program, PCI’s current USDA-funded agricultural program is working to increase the incomes of rural farmers in seven municipalities in the departments of Jinotega and Nueva Segovia.
-Through this project, PCI is strengthening two Centers for Rural Development, which provide hands-on demonstration and training for agricultural producers to help them improve their production and sell their products at higher prices.
+Building on the successes of its seven year USAID-funded Development Assistance Program, PCI’s recent USDA-funded agricultural program effectively increased the incomes of rural farmers in seven municipalities in the departments of Jinotega and Nueva Segovia.
+Through this project, PCI strengthened two Centers for Rural Development, which provide hands-on demonstration and training for agricultural producers to help them improve their production and sell their products at higher prices.
 The Centers provide an important platform for the effective transfer of knowledge and skills that are vitally important for empowering farming communities as the principal agents of their own progress.

-With 12 years of experience implementing water and sanitation programs throughout the country, PCI has become an expert in the development of sustainable, community- managed water and sanitation systems.
+- Community-Led Water & Sanitation: With 12 years of experience implementing water and sanitation programs throughout the country, PCI has become an expert in the development of sustainable, community- managed water and sanitation systems.
 PCI is also a leading clean water advocate and is an active member of Nicaragua’s RASNIC network which promotes access to clean water and sanitation facilities.
 To date, PCI has constructed 117 water systems and over 2,450 latrines in local schools and communities, and has organized and trained 117 water and sanitation committees to locally manage water and sanitation systems.